coala-info/coala-info.github.io/use-cases/tp53-gene-analysis.md

 ## Overview

-This use case demonstrates how to use Coala to perform a complete gene variant analysis workflow: retrieving gene coordinates from NCBI, extracting variants from ClinVar VCF files, filtering by clinical significance, and performing detailed variant annotation.
+This use case demonstrates how to use Coala to perform gene variant analysis: retrieving gene coordinates from NCBI, extracting variants from ClinVar VCF files, filtering by clinical significance, and performing detailed variant annotation.
 We'll use the TP53 gene as an example, which is a critical tumor suppressor gene associated with many human cancers.

 ## Setup